MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

    :::image type="content" source="media/env-var-secret1.png" alt-text="Register the Power Platform provider in Azure":::

 1. Create an Azure Key Vault vault.
 Consider using a separate vault for every Power Platform environment to minimize the threat in case of a breach.
 Consider configuring your key vault to use **Azure role-based access control** for the **Permission model**.
 Go to [Best practices for using Azure Key Vault](/azure/key-vault/general/best-practices#use-separate-key-vaults) for more information.
 For more information about how to create a key vault, go to [Quickstart - Create an Azure Key Vault with the Azure portal](/azure/key-vault/general/quick-create-portal)
-1. The user who creates the environment variable must have read permission on the specific vault.
+1. Users who create or use environment variables of type secret must have permission to retrieve the secret contents.
 To grant a new user the ability to use the secret, select the **Access control (IAM)** area, select **Add**, and then select **Add role assignment** from the dropdown.
+More information: [Provide access to Key Vault keys, certificates, and secrets with an Azure role-based access control](/azure/key-vault/general/rbac-guide?tabs=azure-cli)

       :::image type="content" source="media/env-var-secret2.png" alt-text="View my access in Azure":::